qfall/math/README.md

 ## Get in Touch

-One can contact the members of the project group with our mailing list `pg-qfall(at)lists.upb.de`.
+To contact us, please refer to our mailing list `pg-qfall(at)lists.upb.de`.